AFCI Circuit Breaker Troubleshooting

 *A different device is now allowed away from your breaker panel.
 It resembles the familiar GFCI receptacles.
 (Its installation is more strict, however.)
 It is called an "outlet/ branch-circuit type of AFCI" or simply AFCI outlet or AFCI receptacle.

 It is relevant to AFCI circuit breaker troubleshooting that most AFCIs have a level of ground-fault protection built into them as well.
-(When this level becomes standardized to meet Code for GFCI protection, such AFCIs will make it possible to meet both AFCI and GFCI codes simultaneously.)
+(If this level becomes standardized to meet Code for GFCI protection, such AFCIs will make it possible to meet both AFCI and GFCI codes simultaneously.)

 The Five Possible Causes of an AFCI Breaker Tripping